 2 And they walked in that condition to the southern border of the garden.
 And they began to go up that border until they came to the eastern border, which was land’s end.

-3 And the keruḇ who guarded the garden was standing at the western gate,and guarding it against Aḏam and Ḥawwah, lest they should suddenly come into the garden.
+3 And the keruḇ who guarded the garden was standing at the western gate to guard it from Aḏam and Ḥawwah in case they should attempt to suddenly come into the garden.

-8 When Aḏam and Ḥawwah saw the keruḇ coming towards them with a flaming sword of fire in his hand, they fell on their faces from fear, and were as dead.
+8 When Aḏam and Ḥawwah saw the keruḇ coming towards them with a flaming sword of fire in his hand they fell on their faces from fear, and were as dead.